 Leave the hotel as a group in the early afternoon.
 The morning is free for you to do any last minute shopping or visit one of Montevideo's colorful neighborhoods.
 Embark your vessel and spend the evening onboard the ship sailing southwards towards the Falkland Islands.

 Sailing east, set course for South Georgia Island.
 Days at sea provide time for learning about the region with educational lectures to prepare for landings, getting to know your shipmates and relaxing.
-Spend time on deck identifying the abundant sea birds of the south ocean, while keeping your eyes peeled for the many whales that inhabit these waters.
+Spend time on deck identifying the abundant sea birds of the Southern Ocean, while keeping your eyes peeled for the many whales that inhabit these waters.

-South Georgia is home to many marvels, including Shackleton’s Grave, several former whaling stations and prolific wildlife.
-Visit a huge colony of King Penguins, one of the many highlights of the journey.
+South Georgia is home to many marvels, including Shackleton’s grave, several former whaling stations and prolific wildlife.
+Visit a huge colony of King penguins, one of the many highlights of the journey.
 Weather permitting, you will have four full days to explore the island.
-The Island’s wildlife is extraordinary, not only in its variety, but also for its sheer abundance.
+South Georgia’s wildlife is extraordinary, not only in its variety, but also for its sheer abundance.
 South Georgia is home to roughly 300,000 elephant seals, 3 million fur seals, and 25 species of breeding birds, including wandering albatross.

 Turn south, retracing Shackleton's route backwards as you head towards Elephant Island and the Antarctic Peninsula.
 The nutrient rich waters provide for a complex food chain topped by several species of whales, seals, and seabirds.

-Experience some of the most unique wildlife viewing and inspiring scenery in the world as you set foot on the Antarctic continent.
+Experience some of the most unique wildlife viewing and inspiring scenery in the world as you set foot on Antarctic Islands.
 Attempt two shore landings per day (weather conditions permitting), and encounter gentoo, chinstrap and Adélie penguin rookeries, Weddell, crabeater and leopard seals, and orca, humpback and minke whales in the cold Antarctic waters.
-As well as magnificent natural history, the peninsula also has a remarkable human history.
+As well as magnificent natural history, Antarctica also has a remarkable human history.
 During the voyage, learn about the important and dramatic expeditions to this remote corner of the world.

-The Antarctic Peninsula and the South Shetland Islands abound with wildlife activity.
-Penguins gather with their fast-growing chicks, whales are seen in great numbers, seals haul out onto ice floes and beaches, and numerous seabirds trail in the ship’s wake.
-Enjoy the sheer beauty and the breathtaking scenery of ice-choked waterways, blue and white icebergs, impressive glaciers and rugged snow-capped mountains.
-As you thread your way along the continent, keep a lookout from the Bridge or the deck of the ship, feeling the same sense of excitement as many of the early explorers.
+The South Shetland Islands abound with wildlife activity.
+Penguins gather with their fast-growing chicks, whales are seen, seals haul out onto ice floes and beaches, and numerous seabirds trail in the ship’s wake.
+Enjoy the sheer beauty and the breathtaking scenery of the Scotia Sea, blue and white icebergs, and rugged snow-capped mountains.
+As you thread your way along these islands, keep a lookout from the bridge or the deck of the ship, feeling the same sense of excitement as many of the early explorers.
 The coastal areas you visit have some of the greatest concentrations of wildlife on the continent.
 Antarctica is one of the largest and last true wilderness areas left on earth – largely unchanged since the first sealers, whalers, and early explorers first landed on its shores less than two centuries ago.

 Have a final breakfast on the expedition ship before saying goodbyes.
 Disembark in Ushuaia in the morning.
-You are free to fly out of Ushuaia anytime from noon onwards.
+You are free to fly out of Ushuaia anytime from noon onward.

 Mandatory Travel Insurance:

-Limited to just 10 people per cruise, you'll venture out to sheltered bays and areas known for calmer waters and take part in group kayaking trips led by experienced and skilled leaders.
-Space is limited, however, so be certain to book in advance.
-Please contact ExpeditionTrips for additional details.
+Venture out to sheltered bays and areas known for calmer waters on small group kayaking excursions led by expert kayaking guides.
+Space is limited to 10 passengers per cruise.
+Booking in advance is highly recommended.
+Please contact ExpeditionTrips for details.

-Airfare; travel insurance (required); passport and visa fees; departure taxes; gratuities are at your discretion; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; camping.
+Airfare; travel insurance (required); passport and visa fees; departure taxes; gratuities are at your discretion; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; fuel surcharge may apply.